 Pineapple…a much-loved, fun-shaped, tropical fruit that is often associated with Hawaii.
 Hawaii is also where the company Dole first started canning and delivering pineapples to the American population.
 In reality, only 400 million of the 300 billion pineapple fruits farmed annually are Hawaiian crops, which is about .13 percent.
-The US does not even figure in the top five producers of pineapples in the world, with the Philippines and Brazil coming in at the top, followed by Costa Rica.
-And it is on Costa Rica’s “rich coast” where things become problematic.
+The US does not even figure in the top five producers of pineapples in the world, with Costa Rica and the Philippines at the top, and it is on Costa Rica’s “rich coast” where things become problematic.

 Pineapples make up 20 percent of tropical fruit production in the world.
 Its’ production has grown by 400 percent over the last 50 years.
 Costa Rican pineapple production has doubled over the past 10 years, making it the largest supplier of the European Union.
 It is the United States, however, that imports the most pineapple of any country on earth with 90 percent of it coming from Costa Rica.